Tulpehocken Township, Pennsylvania: Transportation

 As of 2020, there were 59.32 mi of public roads in Tulpehocken Township, of which 16.70 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 42.62 mi were maintained by the township.

-Numbered highways serving Tulpehocken Township include Pennsylvania Route 419, Pennsylvania Route 501 and Pennsylvania Route 645.
-PA 419 follows Rehrersburg Road and Four Points Road along a north-south alignment across the eastern portion of the township.
-PA 501 follows Lancaster Avenue along a north-south alignment across the southwestern portion of the township.
-Finally, PA 645 follows Camp Swatara Road along a north-south alignment across the southwestern corner of the township.
+Numbered highways serving Tulpehocken Township include Pennsylvania Route 419, Pennsylvania Route 501, and Pennsylvania Route 645.
+PA 419 follows Rehrersburg Road and Four Points Road along a north–south alignment across the eastern portion of the township.
+PA 501 follows Lancaster Avenue along a north–south alignment across the southwestern portion of the township.
+PA 645 follows Camp Swatara Road along a north–south alignment across the southwestern corner of the township.